 An echocardiogram is an ultrasound scan of the heart.

-This diagnostic test is for patients who have palpitations, chest pain, shortness of breath, Atrial Fibrillation, Murmurs, Known or suspected heart failure.
+This diagnostic test is for patients who are experiencing symptoms such as palpitations, chest pain, shortness of breath or dizziness.
+It is also performed in patients with Atrial Fibrillation, Murmurs, Known or suspected heart failure.

 An echocardiogram or sometimes called an ‘echo’, is an ultrasound scan to look at your heart and nearby blood vessels.